AtomicTessellator/fhi-vibes/docs/Tutorial/1_geometry_optimization.md

 vibes run relaxation > log.relaxation &
 ```

-`vibes` will create a working directory with the default name `relaxation` and will handle running the `aims` calculations and using a [straightforward BFGS algorithm implemented in ASE](https://wiki.fysik.dtu.dk/ase/ase/optimize.html#bfgs).
+`vibes` will create a working directory with the default name `relaxation` and will handle running the `aims` calculations necessary to perform a [straightforward BFGS optimization of the structure as implemented in ASE](https://wiki.fysik.dtu.dk/ase/ase/optimize.html#bfgs).
 You will find the converged structure in `relaxation/geometry.in.next_step`, and a summary of the relaxtion path in `relaxation/relaxation.log`.

 For a detailed summary of the relaxation path, you may run